Transportation of Mortal Remains

 Q13.
 Who should the family contact and in what order?

-5. Airline / Cargo — the funeral agency will coordinate this
+5. 5.
+Airline / Cargo — coordinated by the funeral agency

-• For consular matters and Embassy communications: contact the Consular Section of the Embassy by email (oci.paris@mea.gov.in)
+• • For consular matters and Embassy communications: contact the Consular Section (oci.paris@mea.gov.in)

 ℹ Keep a written record (email or WhatsApp) of all communications with the funeral agency and the Embassy.
 This is important for tracking, ICWF applications, and any disputes that may arise.